 Tip 3: Explain the Facts about Race

-Once you’ve explored your child’s thought process a little bit, explain to them the real, factual why people have different skin colors.
-Here’s my go-to, child-appropriate answer if you need one:
+Once you’ve explored your child’s thought process a little bit, explain the facts.
+Here’s my go-to, child-appropriate answer to explain why people have different skin colors (if you need one):

-Their ancestors (or great-great-grandparents for little guys who aren’t ready for the word ancestor) lived somewhere warm and so they needed extra melanin in their skin to protect them from the sun.
+Some people’s ancestors (or great-great-grandparents for little guys who aren’t ready for the word ancestor) lived somewhere warm and so they needed extra melanin in their skin to protect them from the sun.
+That made their skin darker, like built in sunscreen.
 Everything about us, our skin color, eye color, hair, etc are all gifts passed down from our ancestors to remind us of them.

 The world groups people together by their colors and call that their race.
-Some people believe that the white race is better than the other races but that is not true.
+Some people believe that lighter skin makes you “better” but that is not true.
 Our skin color doesn’t decide what kind of people we are or what we are able to do.
 It is important to be nice to all people, no matter what they look like on the outside.
 Inside, we all look exactly alike.
-We are all just people.
+We are all people.

 Tip 3: Add Racial Diversity to your Space